strvcom/eslint-config-javascript/README.md

 ## About

 This repository contains various configuration files for the awesome JavaScript linter, [ESLint][eslint-url].
 The configuration files are purposefully separated into various categories to allow their composition according to developers' preferences or requirements.
-It should also make adoption of ESlint across existing codebases easier.
+It should also make adoption of ESLint across existing codebases easier.

 ## Goals